papagorgio23/AISports_Chatbot/data/nlu.md

 - Would you ever recommend betting parlays?
 - Do you do parlay bets?
 - What kind of bets does A. I. Sports make?
+- what kind of bets do you make?

 ## intent:ai_sports
 - what does A.I.
 Sports actually do?